I want to share an exciting culinary adventure – deep frying on a pellet grill.

 Saturated fat is just a shortcut to flavor, we are hardwired through evolution in my opinion to crave it.
 Since it was essential to get a bit of fatty meat to survive as foraging/scavengers tens of thousands of years ago (again this is just what I’ve learned from reading, and my interpretation!).

-Smoke Your Turkey in the Pellet Grill Instead (or whatever else you’re thinking of covering in saturated fat).
+Smoke Your Turkey in the Pellet Grill Instead (or whatever else you’re considering covering in saturated fat).

 https://www.traeger.com/learn/how-long-to-cook-a-turkey